 In an age where most items we require in our lives are made by large companies, the creative talents in many of us have no outlet.
-Bespoke furniture, crockery, glassware is too expensive and is often of inferior quality to mass produced items sold by Ikea, John Lewis, M&S, Apple, Sony, etc. The age of the self-employed craftsman, the wood worker, the blacksmith, even the repairer, is gone.
+Bespoke furniture, crockery, glassware are too expensive and are often of inferior quality to mass produced items sold by Ikea, John Lewis, M&S, Apple, Sony, etc. The age of the self-employed craftsman, the wood worker, the blacksmith, even the repairer, is gone.
 The only way that we can compete cost wise with these organisations is for our labour cost to be zero, which it is if we make things ourselves, either singly or in groups.

 Do it yourself (DIY)

 Not only is DIY hugely fulfilling, it can allow you to reduce your carbon footprint.
 Modifications to your home to make it more energy efficient, that would be uneconomic if tradesmen were used, suddenly make economic and environmental sense.
 You will also minimise your outgoings and therefore need less income.

 Instead of all your furniture, clothes, pictures, photographs coming from shops, they can be made by you.